First seen way back in 1991, Norton AntiVirus is one of the best-known brands in the security business.

 If you know what you're doing, heading off to the Settings dialog gets you access to all the gory low-level technical details, right down to the detailed rules governing each protocol and traffic type.

-It's still a very, very, very simple tool.
+The app is seriously short on features.
 If you're hoping to get control of archiving, encryption, versioning, forget it - there's none of that here.

 Backups can be run on demand, or scheduled to automatically run every day, week or month, and a 'Run only at idle time' option should ensure it won't get in the way when you're busy.

 There's not a lot of power here, and when Google Drive gives you 15GB storage for free, Norton's 2GB doesn't exactly seem generous.
 It's 2GB more than you'll get with most antivirus packages, though.
 Upgrading gets you more, for example 50GB with Norton 360 Deluxe.
-The ability to set up a genuinely useful online backup in a few seconds is welcome, too, especially for users who aren't so technical, and the service does add some value to the package.
+The ability to set up a genuinely useful online backup in seconds is welcome, too, especially for users who aren't so technical, and the service does add some value to the package.

 Norton AntiVirus Plus includes a handful of simple maintenance tools designed to speed up your PC.